andrewufrank/daino/docs/site/dough/SSGdesign - copy of myHomepage/HaskellStyle.md

 - obscure shortcuts and infix function names,
 - ...

-I try to give here some rules how to write readable Haskell I try to adhere to.
+I try to give here some rules how to write readable Haskell

 The overall goal is to make functionality easy to understand to assure that I can read the code again and establish conventions on which a